developer-zebra/developer-zebra-site/src/enterprise-keyboard/2-1/guide/ekd/index.md

 3. Push definition file to the device folder:<br>
  `/enterprise/device/settings/ekb/config/`

-Custom keyboard layouts are available for selection immediately upon deployment of the file.
+**Custom keyboard layouts are available on the device immediately upon file deployment**.

 -----